horia-delicoti/horia-delicoti.github.io/content/about.md

 ## Basic

-I am a proactive DevOps Engineer with a strong foundation in automation and Linux.
-I am committed to ensuring smooth operations and enhancing system reliability using my excellent skills in infrastructure as code and implementing security policies.
+I am a results-driven DevOps Engineer with a robust foundation in automation and Linux.
+I excel in enhancing system reliability and operational efficiency through expertise in infrastructure as code and security policy implementation.
+My commitment to continuous learning allows me to adapt quickly to evolving technologies and challenges.

 ## Skills